SpencerCurtis/GYI/README.md

 As of about April 2017, something has changed the way downloading videos from some websites (Vimeo, for example) works, whether because of a youtube-dl update, or something on the video hosts' end.
 It results in a downloaded video but no audio, so FFmpeg has also been embedded in GYI to circumvent this issue.
 The video and audio are downloaded separately then combined into a single video file.

+Currently, I am not actively working on this whatsoever, and haven't been maintaining it due to a lack of free time and other side projects I am working on.
+Feel free to use it however you wish, but know it will need some work to get running

 ## Built With
 * [youtube-dl](https://github.com/rg3/youtube-dl)
 * [FFmpeg](https://github.com/FFmpeg/FFmpeg)